 We then shift to Cleveland where the energy being known as “Michael” has now grown to a large size like he was an Ultraman villain.
 Iron Man engages Michael and he is suddenly stripped of his armor.
 (Ooookay, this must be the pre-extremis version Iron Man.)
 Warbird then swoops in and rescues Tony.
 Michael then grabs Warbird and begins zapping her with different type of powers from ice to fire to wind.
 Out of nowhere, the Sentry swoops in and carries Michael into outer space.
-And it’s an braaawwwwwl!
+And it’s a braaawwwwwl!

 We then cut back to Cleveland where Warbird tells Captain America that it felt like she had the hell beat out of her by fifty people at one time.
-That Michael had fifty different super powers fighting to get at her.
+That Michael had fifty different superpowers fighting to get at her.
 First, ice, and then force shields and then magnetism.
 (Hmmm, I think we all know where this is headed.)

 We then cut back to the cosmic level brawl between the Sentry and Michael.
 Michael ends up winning the fight and storms back to Earth.

 Back on a S.H.I.E.L.D. helicarrier, Spider-man is working on figuring out who Michael is.
 The Vision enters and downloads all of the old Avengers files that he has stored inside him.
 They trace the initial impact from the object from space to a post office in Alaska.
 One of the postal workers is Michael Pointer.
-They pull up his picture and it looks like the super powered creature they are fighting.
+They pull up his picture and it looks like the super-powered creature they are fighting.
 Vision then pulls up all the power sources form the Avengers’ files that match Michael’s power readings.
 Up on the screen are pictures of 50 mutants who lost their powers after the House of M. Among the fifty are some notables such as Polaris, Quicksilver, Black Tom, Blob and Magneto.

-We then cut over to a two page splash shot of Michael streaking toward Earth.
+We then cut over to a two-page splash shot of Michael streaking toward Earth.
 End of issue.

 The Good: This was a solid issue.
 Bendis does a nice job kicking this storyline into high gear by revealing that Michael is the embodiment of the lost powers of 50 ex-mutants including some huge names like Magneto.
 Very cool.
 I’m glad to see that House of M was able to spawn at least one interesting plotline in the Marvel Universe.

 Bendis is always strong with his dialogue and this issue is no exception.
-Even amid very serious scenes you have Spider-Man’s always humorous dialogue to keep things from getting too somber.
+Even amid very serious scenes, you have Spider-Man’s always humorous dialogue to keep things from getting too somber.

 Bendis really packs a lot of action and story into this issue.
 Unlike the previous issues, Avengers #18 moves at a quick pace.
 You can feel the tension and the increasing sense of dread in facing this embodiment of 50 lost mutant powers.